Code-Institute-Submissions/bitcoin-basics/README.md

 1. Go to [Github](https://github.com/) and log in.
 2. Locate the repository - follow this link for the [Bitcoin Basics Repository](https://github.com/shoreenb/bitcoin-basics)
-3. Under the repository name, click the green "Clone or download" button.
+3. Under the repository name, click the green **Clone or download** button.
-4. To clone the repository using HTTPS, copy the link under "Clone with HTTPS".
+4. To clone the repository using HTTPS, copy the link under **Clone with HTTPS**.
 5. Open a terminal and if you need to, change the current working directory to the location where you want the cloned directory to be made.
 6. Type `git clone`, and then paste the URL you copied in Step 3 on GitHub.